manthan99/TIC-VLA/README.md

 ## Release Plan
 We are currently organizing the project for public release.
 - 📦 **Code Release:** June 2026
-- 🗂️ **Dataset Release:** June 2026
+- 🗂️ **Dataset and Benchmark Release:** June 2026
-- 🤖 Training scripts, evaluation benchmarks, and pretrained checkpoints will also be released.
+- 🤖 Trained checkpoints will also be released.
 Stay tuned for updates!

 ## Benchmark: DynaNav